-This gorgeous colonial city has some lovely sights to see in around it, but the best part about it is strolling through the colourful streets, stumbling upon old churches and finding cute little cafes to eat at.
+This gorgeous colonial city has some lovely sights to see in and around it, but the best part about is just strolling through the colourful streets, stumbling upon old churches and finding cute little cafes to eat at.

 One of the highlights of Granada was a visit to the old and beautiful Iglesia la Merced.
 Pay $1 and you can climb to the top of the tower, if you can stand the narrow winding staircase you are rewarded with breathtaking views of the city.
 You can see the colourful buildings, the red roofs and the volcanoes far away in the distance.